RobvanderNagel94/Pathology-Decoding/README.md

 Shirrmeister et al. (2017) and van Leeuwen et al. (2019) have set strong baselines to decode pathology using raw input data in an end-to-end way.
 The approaches are essentially similar, but differ in minor degree.
-Therefore, the deep ConvNet models used in these papers are set as baseline model for comparison of the other feature-based models.
-To validate whether feature-based models outperform the baseline end-to-end performance, we propose to build multiple feature-based models; one class of models based on multichannel data using a trial-wise decoding strategy, and the other class on single-channel data using an image-based decoding strategy.
+Therefore, the deep ConvNet model used in these papers is set as baseline for comparison.
+We propose to build multiple feature-based models; one class of models based on multichannel data using a trial-wise decoding strategy, and the other class on single-channel data using an image-based decoding strategy.
 In this